Prompt Library · 36 prompts

 3. What happens in case of defects or hidden defects?

-5. What should I ask the agent or lawyer about?
+5. What should I ask the broker or lawyer about?

-Explain in plain English.
-I'm not a lawyer but want to understand what I'm signing.
+Explain in plain Swedish.
+I am not a lawyer but want to understand what I am signing.

 No prompts match your search.